Sept. 4th Saturday

 Representatives of the Polish government, the Polish Air Force, the Polish Air Force Memorial Committee and Polish squadron veterans and their descendants are expected to attend.

 The 147 fighter pilots in the Polish Air Force engaged in the Battle of Britain played such a vital role in the conflict.
-They represented 5% of the 2,936 aircrew that took part, but at the time were officially credited with 8% or 216 of the RAF’s overall 2,692 aerial victories for the loss of 30 pilots, 5.5% of the 544 aircrew lost during the Battle.
+They represented 5% of the 2,936 aircrew that took part, but at the time were officially credited with 8% or 216 of the RAF’s overall 2,692 aerial victories for the loss of 31 pilots, 5.5% of the 544 aircrew lost during the Battle.
 The 303 Polish Kościuszko City of Warsaw Squadron, flying Hurricanes from RAF Northolt, became by far the most successful fighter unit during the 16 weeks of the Battle.
-In the eight weeks it was operational 303 Sqn was credited with 126 victories for the loss of eight of its pilots; six in actual combat.
-The Czechoslovakian Polish Air Force pilot Sgt Josef Frantiŝek, flying with 303 Sqn, was the most successful pilot in the Battle, credited with 17 aircraft destroyed and one probably destroyed.
+In the six weeks it was operational 303 Sqn was credited with 126 victories for the loss of eight of its pilots; six in actual combat.
+The Czech pilot Sgt Josef Frantiŝek, a member of the Polish Air Force flying with 303 (Polish) Kościuszko Squadron, was the most successful pilot in the Battle, credited with 17 aircraft destroyed and one probably destroyed.

 Air Bridge Commemoration Service in remembrance of the casualties of the 1944 Warsaw Uprising

 British Commonwealth and Polish War Graves Cemetery, London Road, Newark, Notts.

 Guests and Standard Bearers assemble at Cemetery Gates 13.45.

 All Souls' Ceremony in remembrance of the Polish Airmen who gave their lives in WW2.

 British Commonwealth and Polish War Graves Cemetery, London Road, Newark, Notts.
 14.30.